Oleg Tinkov: Cycling

 Tinkov is passionate about road cycling and has the title of candidate in master of sports of the USSR.
 In 2005, he created a professional cycling team Tinkoff Restaurants, which later changed its name to Tinkoff Credit Systems and became the basis for the Katyusha team.
 From December 2013 to November 2016 he owned the cycling team Tinkoff.

 Tinkoff Credit Systems

 Tinkoff Credit Systems was founded in the 2007 season on the basis of Tinkoff Restaurants, but with an Italian management and registration.
 UCI Professional Continental license allowed athletes to participate in all the major European races.
 The new line-up had a higher number of foreign athletes and the captain was an American Tyler Hamilton.

-Successful performances of the team, including these at the stages of the Giro d'Italia in 2008, attracted the attention of former cyclist Igor Makarov, an owner of Itera corporation.
-At his initiative and under the sponsorship of Gazprom and Rostekhnologii based on the Tinkoff Credit Systems Russian team Katyusha was established.
+Successful performances of the team, including these at the stages of the Giro d'Italia in 2008, attracted the attention of former cyclist Igor Makarov, the owner of Itera corporation, who purchased the license to establish team Katyusha.